skip to Main Content

 Medical Fitness of Candidates

-Divers, and anyone who is subjected to substantial changes in pressures as they descent and ascent and operate at depth, are exposed to a range of physical, physiological and medical effects that can increase the level of risk.
-Additionally, the existence of certain physical, physiological and medical conditions are also well known to substantially increase risk factors.
+Divers, and anyone who is subjected to substantial changes in pressure as they descend, ascend, and operate at depth, are exposed to a range of physical, physiological, and medical effects that can increase the level of risk.
+These effects are well known and understood, and modern diving medical and fitness standards, and diving practices and procedures are designed to control those risks within acceptable limits.

-All ADAS trainees undergoing initial occupational diver/hyperbaric worker training must, before commencing practical diving, be in possession of a valid medical certificate of medical fitness to dive issued within 90 days of the start of the course.
+All ADAS trainees undergoing initial training must, before commencing practical diving, be in possession of a valid medical certificate showing them as being fit to dive.

-If for any reason the medical certificate is older than 90 days, the medical history of the candidate during the intervening period must be checked to identify if there are any obvious occurrences that would require the candidate to be re-assessed by a medical doctor.
+Entry level courses such as Aquarium, Aquaculture, Restricted SCUBA, and SCUBA require the dive medical to be issued within 90 days of the start of the course.
+If for any reason the medical certificate is older than 90 days, the medical history of the candidate during the intervening period must be checked to identify if there were any obvious occurrences that would require the candidate to be re-assessed by a doctor.

 > Also see Medical Fitness